 In their efforts to uncover secret revolutionary activity the police put a close watch on suspected persons and places.
 This organised form of observation is called surveillance.
 There are two general types of surveillance: mobile and stationary.
-Mobile is sometimes refer red to as 'tailing' or 'shadowing' and involves following the suspect (subject) around.
+Mobile is sometimes referred to as 'tailing' or 'shadowing' and involves following the suspect (subject) around.
 Stationary is observing the subject, his or her home and workplace, from a fixed position.
-This can be from a parked car, neighbouring building or shop and is referred to as a 'stake-out' in detective films.
+This can be from a parked car, neighbouring building or shop and is referred to as a stake-out'.
+In fact we often see examples of 'tailing' and 'stake-outs' in detective films.
 Surveillance combines both 'tailing' and 'stake-outs'.